MAJOR UNMARKED SPOILERS BELOW. YOU HAVE BEEN WARNED.

 - White-Dwarf Starlet: Primarily in Innocent Sin, though she continues to work as an actress in Eternal Punishment.

-- Younger Than They Look: Junko is only 37, though her Eternal Punishment incarnation looks middle aged.
+- Younger Than They Look: Junko is only 37, though her Eternal Punishment incarnation looks middle-aged with a few noticeable wrinkles in contrast to her Innocent Sin counterpart.

 Akari Hoshi / Ixquic